GravityPDF/gravity-pdf-documentation/docs/v6/users/gravity-forms-compatibility.md

 ## About Gravity Forms

 [Gravity Forms](https://rocketgenius.pxf.io/c/1211356/445235/7938) is a premium WordPress extension that allows you to create advanced forms using an easy-to-use drag and drop editor.
 You can build and publish complex forms with minimal effort and create automated email notifications.
-There are also over 30 add-ons that can be used to enhance its features.
+There are also over 30+ add-ons that can be used to enhance its features.

-While you do have to pay for the software, it's one of those must-have plugins that will revolutionise how you collect and process data online.

 ## Gravity Forms Licenses